haraldng/omnipaxos-website/content/en/blog/partial-connectivity/index.md

 ![c-omni](images/constrained-omni.png)

-In this scenario, all the follower servers become disconnected from their leader and correctly call for a new election.
-The only server that is quorum-connected and can win the election is A. Server A is able to win the election because BLE doesn’t require server A to be up-to-date to become a leader, and servers B, E, D do not need to be connected to a majority to vote for it.
+In this scenario, all the follower servers become disconnected from the leader.
+Since A is the only QC server, it will be the only one that increments its ballot number and attempt to become the leader.
+Server A will win the election because BLE doesn’t require it to have an up-to-date log to become a leader.
+Moreover, servers B, E, D do not need to be connected to a majority to vote for it.
 Server A is elected and then syncs with its followers to become up-to-date before serving new requests.

 ### OmniPaxos in the Chained Scenario

 ![chained-omni](images/chained-omni.png)

 In the chained scenario, once again C detects the need for a new leader and, together with A’s vote, becomes the next leader.
-This time, however, the election of C is not gossiped to server B. This means that server B will not interrupt the stability of C’s leadership.
-Instead servers A and C can continue to make progress.
+This time, however, the election of C is not gossiped to server B since the ballots only include the A's own ballot number and QC status.
+This means that server B will not interrupt the stability of C’s leadership.
+Instead, servers A and C can continue to make progress as a quorum.

 ### Conclusion